-Women in Law Masterclass has been accredited for 1 hour and 30 minutes of Professionalism Content and 4 hours and 15 minutes of EDI Professionalism Content.
+Women in Law Summit has been accredited for 1 hour and 30 minutes of Professionalism Content and 4 hours and 15 minutes of EDI Professionalism Content.

 Registration and networking breakfast

 Panel discussion: Breaking through the glass ceiling: supporting women into leadership positions

 Although law school graduations rates are almost equal between men and women, there continues to be a major gap in the number of women in leadership positions across the industry.
 What are the challenges and structural barriers facing women and how do we address them?
 What changes need to be made within law societies, bar associations, law firms, corporate legal departments, government and judiciary to address the historical lack of female leadership?
 This session provides key strategies for promoting female leadership and supporting women in senior positions.

 - Evaluating the latest strategies being deployed by top legal firms to advance female leaders

 - Addressing unique challenges faced by female leaders in different legal professions: in-house, private practice, sole practitioners and government

 - Improving transparency of partnership pathways